pojosontheweb/woko/doco/markdown/woko.md

 ### RPC and JavaScript ###

 Woko includes out of the box support for RPC.
-All default features are available as JSON/HTTP services by default.
+All default features are available as JSON/HTTP services.
 Every feature covered by this tutorial so far can be realized using any code that speaks HTTP and JSON, using a simple protocol.

 With the app still running, log in as wdevel and try this :